pushex-project/pushex/guides/installation/standalone.md

 ## Why Standalone?

 A standalone installation is preferred and is how I would run any serious push service.
-This is because push services change very infrequently and so should not be deployed to often.
+This is because push services change very infrequently and so should not be deployed often.
 Each deploy causes reconnection of current sockets and a slight miss of messages in that time.
 Having a standalone service also allows for easier scaling, as new nodes can be added to the cluster too quickly meet your push capacity needs.

 ## Pre-installation